 Our Community Champions

 The Cultural Spring’s Community Champions are a network of people passionate about the arts in their local community and who will work with us to help shape the project.

 Everyone can get involved – whether it be by spreading the word about Cultural Spring projects in your neighbourhood; helping us to decide what art we programme; curate and commission; taking the lead in developing new activities; helping to advocate for more arts activity locally; taking part in cultural trips to theatres galleries and festivals across the North East, or getting involved in local training about managing arts projects.

 Some of these opportunities will be paid and some will be on a voluntary basis.

 If you would like to find out more please email Michael Barrass or call 0191 427 8197.

 Lucyanne Mackie, Cultural Spring Community Champion

 “Being involved with the Cultural Spring Project has been such a positive experience for me in many ways.
 Initially it was a pleasure to become absorbed in lots of different art and music taster sessions, it really reminded me how much I enjoyed both the creative input as well as getting together with like-minded people in the community.

-Before long I realised that I was watching other people as well as myself grow in confidence under the gentle and reassuring guidance of the artists leading the sessions.
+I grew in confidence under the gentle and reassuring guidance of the artists leading the sessions.
 The emphasis really does seem to be upon enjoyment and self-discovery without pressure, and there have been many hilarious moments.